 # Uncompress the compressed installer. tar -zxvf macOS_Monterey.tar.gz -C /Applications/ # Make sure the installer has the appropriate file permissions. chmod -R 755 "/Applications/Install macOS Monterey.app" # This is the command the installs the new version. "/Applications/Install macOS Monterey.app/Contents/Resources/startosinstall" --applicationpath "/Applications/Install macOS Monterey.app" --agreetolicense --nointeraction

 That's it!
-Make sure you give your software a hardy test before deploying it to production machines.
+Make sure you give your software a hard test before deploying it to production machines.
 Then, you're off to the races.

 There are many ways to refine and improve on a basic Custom Software like this.
 For instance, you may need to add a command at the beginning of your installation script to download the file from your own file servers.
 Also, the device will need to restart as soon as the upgrade is complete.
 You can use Addigy notifications to the end-user to assist them in restarting their device.
 Learn more about our notifications in our article Prompting End-Users with Notifications.